yoshisuga/MAME4iOS/README.md

     n64/007goldnu.7z
 ```

+## Mixing 139 and 2xx ROMs
+Some `romsets` are not compatible between MAME 139 and newer versions, the best way to use both `romsets` at the same time is to make sure the newer ones are stored in the `7z` format and the 139 ones in the `zip` format.
+This way both files can co-exist.

 ## tvOS

 MAME for tvOS support was added in early 2019, and it currently can run games has full native UI support and MFI controller support with most notably: